-The study used cross sectional research design to establish the magnitude of the problem because it helped the researcher to get information from cross section of the respondents (Amin, 2005)
+The study used cross sectional research design to establish the magnitude of the problem because it helped the researcher to get information from cross section of the respondents.
+Case study researcher was also applied since it gives opportunity for the researcher to collect in-depth information.
+(Amin, 2005).